 Witness statement: Dr B

 • He definitely did the baby check on Baby H including a hip examination involving Ortolani and Barlow tests

-• Unfortunately he had not completed the relevant template, but possibly because he had been distracted by the mother’s concerns about her son’s strawberry naevus
+• Unfortunately, he had not documented the full baby check in the medical records , but possibly because he had been distracted by the mother’s concerns about her son’s strawberry naevus

 • If he had found anything unusual, he would have referred, having undertaken many hundreds of similar checks in the past

 • He had no recall of the mother saying her son had “clicky” hips and would have explored this further if she had mentioned it

 • There was no evidence of the mother reporting similar concerns to the public health nurse, with whom Dr B had a close working relationship